Rechartering Resources | Recent Changes and Key Points | Schedule | Internet Rechartering | How Recharter is Done

 - Can you pay insurance online with a credit card?

-- Internet rechartering calculates the council accident insurance fee and add it to the total owed.
-A new step, just prior to the "submit to council" step will allow the total owed to be paid by credit card.
-The National Council will charge a convenience fee for this service.
+- Internet rechartering calculates the council accident insurance fee and adds it to the total owed.
+A new step, just prior to the "submit to council" step will allow the total owed to be paid by credit card or electronic check.
+The National Council will charge a convenience fee for this credit card payment, but not electronic check.
 (In 2018, this fee was 3% of the total.)
 After paying, the unit will still proceed with the "submit to council" step, print the "recharter renewal report", and get any remaining signatures.
 The "recharter renewal report" will show that credit card payment was made.

 Units that do not want to pay by credit card can still pay by check, cash, or unit account as they have in the past.